605-1 D. INSTITUTIONS

 Individuals are considered residents of an institution when the institution provides the majority of their meals (over 50 percent of three meals daily) as part of the institution's normal services.
 Most residents of institutions are ineligible for SNAP.

-Institutions include hospitals, boarding schools, military schools, Job Corps, nursing homes, mental health facilities, and prisons.
+Institutions include, but are not limited to, hospitals, boarding schools, military schools, Job Corps, nursing homes, mental health facilities, and prisons.

 Residents of the following eligible institutions may participate in SNAP (if otherwise eligible) even if the institution provides the majority of the meals: